-- a) Comply with AS/NZS 14000: Environmental Management Standards. - b) Promote the introduction into the district and regional coastal plans of the principals of NZ6809:1999 Acoustics Port Noise Management and Land Use Planning. - c) Complete a noise management plan to support proposed changes to the noise provisions within the district and regional coastal plans. - d) Comply with all conditions under resource consents and permits held, and to fully adhere to the requirements of environmental law generally.
+- (a) Comply with AS/NZS 14000: Environmental Management Standards. - (b) Promote the introduction into the district and regional coastal plans of the principals of NZ6809:1999 Acoustics - Port Noise Management and Land Use Planning. - (c) Comply with all conditions under resource consents and permits held, and to fully adhere to the requirements of environmental law generally. - (d) Maintain an environment issues register of environmental complaints for monitoring and actioning purposes.
+The register to be reported to CPL's Health, Safety and Environment committee on a regular basis (meets at least 3 times per annum). - (e) CentrePort Ltd will hold a minimum of three environmental consultative committee meetings in 2006/07 comprising CPL and effected stakeholders (customers, port users, local authorities and residential groups).
+The meetings provide a forum to identify and inform on a range of environmental port related matters.